bennidi/mbassador/README.md

 <h2>Import using maven</h2>
 This project contains a maven repository that will allow you to import MBassador as a dependency into your maven project.
-The following steps are necessary:
+Currently this is all that will be provided because publishing to a central repository requires extra project setup that will be done as soon as enough people use this component.
+Until then, the following steps are necessary:

  1. Add the repository location to your pom.xml
     <pre><code class="xml">